Ubivis/SkinMerger/README.md

 ## Features

-- **Automatic Skin Downloading:**\
+- **Automatic Skin Downloading:**
-  Connects to the MineSkin API and retrieves a specified number of skins based on the configured API key.
+  - Supports multiple sources for skin downloads: MineSkin, SkinsMC ("Number of Skins" Parameter will be a multiplicated with 24, as SkinMC always returns 24 skin per call), and NameMC (though NameMC is not working reliably at the moment).
+  - The preferred source can be selected in `config.properties`.
-- **Gender and Race Detection:**\
+- **Gender and Race Detection:**
-  Applies image analysis to determine whether a skin is male or female and categorizes it into one of several races (e.g., humans, orcs, elves, vampires).
+  - Applies image analysis to determine whether a skin is male or female and categorizes it into one of several races (e.g., humans, orcs, elves, vampires).
-- **Feature Extraction:**\
+- **Feature Extraction:**
-  Isolates and processes eyes and hair from skins, saving them as grayscale images in organized directories for further use.
+  - Isolates and processes eyes and hair from skins, saving them as grayscale images in organized directories for further use.
-- **Duplicate Handling:**\
+- **Duplicate Handling:**
-  Skins are checked against a local record to avoid re-downloading and re-processing.
+  - Skins are checked against a local record to avoid re-downloading and re-processing.
-- **Dynamic Race Configuration:**\
+- **Dynamic Race Configuration:**
-  Includes a `races.json` file that can be customized to alter detection criteria without modifying the source code.
+  - Includes a `races.json` file that can be customized to alter detection criteria without modifying the source code.

 ## Requirements

 - Java Development Kit (JDK) 8 or higher
-- An API key from MineSkin
+- An API key from MineSkin or SkinsMC (if using those sources)
 - Internet connection for API access

 ## Installation